Ayushi-priya/Hackathon/README.md

 ### Summary
 This project showcases how to transform an unlabeled dataset into a classification problem using clustering-based label generation.
 By combining unsupervised learning for label creation with supervised learning for classification, this approach allows for effective risk prediction even in the absence of labeled target data.
-The methodology is scalable and can be adapted for other similar use cases in domains like finance, marketing, or healthcare.